How much does it cost to resurface an asphalt driveway?

 Driveway resurfacing cost by material

-Residential driveway resurfacing costs $1 to $3 per square foot for asphalt or gravel.
-Concrete and tar-and-chip driveways cost $2 to $5 per square foot to resurface on average.
+Residential driveway resurfacing costs $1 to $3 per square foot for asphalt or gravel or $2 to $5 per square foot for concrete or tar-and-chip driveways.
 Replacing rubber or driveway pavers costs $10 to $30 per square foot.

 |Material||Average cost per square foot|